micmejia/bible-dump/AMPC/Matthew/Matt 25.md

-His master said to him, Well done, you upright (honorable, [^b]admirable) and faithful servant!
+His master said to him, Well done, you upright (honorable, admirable) and faithful servant!
 You have been faithful _and_ trustworthy over a little; I will put you in charge of much.
-Enter into _and_ share the joy (the delight, the [^c]blessedness) which your master enjoys.
+Enter into _and_ share the joy (the delight, the blessedness) which your master enjoys.